 - Another 38% said using cannabis before exercising improved performance.

 The American College of Sports Medicine advocates that Americans should exercise for 150 minutes each week.
 Apparently, less than half of us do even 30 minutes of moderate to vigorous exercise each day.
-Marijuana reportedly provides a solution for all of the rationales we use to skip the gym: no motivation, no enjoyment, and painful recovery.
+Cannabis reportedly provides a solution for all of the rationales we use to skip the gym: no motivation, no enjoyment, and painful recovery.

 Scientific evidence exists that cannabinoids (CBD and THC) relieve pain and inflammation.
-Marijuana also heightens the effects on the brain of the body’s natural endorphins and dopamine released during exercise so it gives a good impression of the runner’s high.
+Cannabis also heightens the effects on the brain of the body’s natural endorphins and dopamine released during exercise so it gives a good impression of the runner’s high.

 The one area the University of Colorado-Boulder study did not address is whether use of cannabis during exercise led to more injuries.
 Consider that driving while under the influence is illegal even in states where cannabis use is legal.
-That is precisely because of the effects marijuana has on brain perception and reaction time.
+That is precisely because of the effects cannabis has on brain perception and reaction time.
 In addition, each person’s brain reacts differently to chemical substances.
 Drug interactions will come into play for those who take other pharmaceutical medicines.
 For these reasons, then, the jury is out on any experts recommending cannabis use during exercise.

 Resolving to reduce stress in 2020?
 Maybe try a little CBD?

 Unfortunately, stress is increasingly a consequence of our digital age.
 In the American Psychological Association’s “2015 Stress in America” survey, the Association noted that the elevation to extreme stress is related to the manifestation of stress-related physical symptoms and poor health.
-As physicians struggle with pharmaceutical solutions to lower our higher stress levels, researchers study natural solutions like medical marijuana.
+As physicians struggle with pharmaceutical solutions to lower our higher stress levels, researchers study natural solutions like medical cannabis.

 The credit for stress reduction is usually given to the psychoactive element in cannabis, THC.
 THC lowers anxiety and makes people calm.
 CBD, on the other hand, releases hormones that help lower stress levels.
 Harvard Health says that doctors write thousands of prescriptions for medicines to reduce stress.
-Both CBD and THC explain why doctors prescribe medical marijuana to relieve patients who suffer from PTSD, stress, and depression.
+Both CBD and THC explain why doctors prescribe medical cannabis to relieve patients who suffer from PTSD, stress, and depression.